4.2.20. GATEWAY

 SHAKe

 Randomly modifies the initial coordinates of the atoms, maintaining the input (or computed) symmetry.
 This can be useful to avoid a geometry optimization converging to a higher-symmetry saddle point.
 The maximum displacement per atom is read from the following real number.
-This number can be followed by Bohr or Angstrom, which indicates the unit in which the displacement is specified, the default is Bohr.
+This number can be followed by bohr or angstrom, which indicates the unit in which the displacement is specified, the default is bohr.

 Example: